adriculous/phase-1-githubprofiles/README.md

 - The user's number of followers
 - The number of profiles the user is following
 - The number of public repos the user has in their profile
-- The ability to like a profile as a bookmark
+- The list of repos from the profile that can be expanded and collapsed.

 ## Future Features